 Specific issues with respect to regulation

 The data center environment is an industrial environment and it is not clear at this time as to regulatory constraints.
 Clearly, if a human is exposed to the RF (in the line-of-sight path) then there are health concerns.
 But one must not assume that the data center wireless channel is easily accessible by humans.
 For example, the RF switch path can be an enclosed plenum area near the ceiling that would require a deliberate action by a human to be exposed to RF.
+Since a data center is operated in a closed environment, the interference issues a described in section 6.4 and 7.4 are not relevant.

 Specific requirements with respect to the MAC